 Mental Health Issues

-Because some of the issues that may lead to mental illnesses, like depression and eating disorders, are unique to the LGBT community, an LGBT-friendly treatment program will be better equipped to address and get to the bottom of co-occurring disorders.
+Because some of the issues that may lead to mental illnesses, like depression and eating disorders, are unique to the LGBTQ+ community, an LGBTQ+ friendly treatment program will be better equipped to address and get to the bottom of co-occurring disorders.

-- Increase shame in LGBT individuals, whose shame may already be negatively affecting their lives, including being at the core of their substances abuse
+- Increase shame in LGBTQ+ individuals, whose shame may already be negatively affecting their lives, including being at the core of their substances abuse

 - Lead to self-blame for their victimization